Skip to main content

 Use trace fields

-Trace fields are added to alls to see who added a row or who made the last change.
+Trace fields are added to all objects to see who added a row or who made the last change.

 When a new row is added, the Added and Modified fields are filled.
 Initially, the insert date/time and update date/time are the same and contain the (database) date/time of the last field edit.